oun/generator-spring-reactive-microservice/README.md

 ## Running

 - Run `yo spring-reactive-microservice` to generate new app.
-- Run `yo spring-reactive-microservice:service` to generate scaffold CRUD service.
+- Run `yo spring-reactive-microservice:entity {entity}` to generate entity and REST API.